 • Music Therapy

-With a fully furnished music room and a State Registered Music Therapist, we’re able to provide music therapy to help our babies, children, young people and siblings express their emotions and feelings in a therapeutic and supportive setting.
-Our music room is not only stocked with traditional instruments including drums, guitars and pianos, but it also includes technology to allow any child , whatever their ability, to make music using sensors and motion detectors.
+With a fully furnished Music Room, a State Registered Music Therapist and a Music Therapy Assistant, we are able to provide Music Therapy and music making to help our babies, children, young people and siblings to express their emotions and feelings in a therapeutic and supportive setting.
+Our Music Room is not only stocked with traditional instruments including drums, guitars and pianos, but it also includes technology to allow any child, whatever their ability, to make music using sensors and specialist detectors.
+Music can be a powerful tool in both physical and emotional expression and has a huge role within pain management, physiotherapy and respiratory programmes.

 • Complementary Therapy